Pre & postnatal exercise: what expectant moms need to know

 Runners who start training too soon run the risk of stretching their pelvic floor, which often results in incontinence.

 As soon as you have your gynecologist’s permission, you can begin with light endurance training.
 The intensity should be such that you always feel comfortable and your workout should not put too much strain on your body.
-Short walks are a perfect way to slowly get your body used to regular exercise again.
-If you feel ready, you can also do light workouts on a stationary bicycle–this great low-impact activity is easy on your pelvic floor.
+Short walks are a perfect way to slowly get your body used to postpartum exercise and training.
+If you feel ready, you can also do light workouts on a stationary bicycle – this great low-impact activity is easy on your pelvic floor.
 If and when you start running, your first few runs should be very short and low intensity.
 As soon as you start to feel good, you can increase the intensity of your workouts.